decentralized-identity/trust-establishment/readme.md

 Thus far, we've come up with [two specs](./spec) to address these questions.
 It's likely there are more to come.

+## Prior Art

+We're not the first ones in the space to attempt to solve this problem!
+We've included a [Prior Art](./prior-art) that attempts to note related preceeding efforts.

 # Resources

 Meetings are held every Monday from 10 to 10:30 AM PT, 6 to 6:30 PM GMT.
 Information can be found on the [DIF Calendar](https://bit.ly/dif-calendar).